 DATA PROTECTION – UPDATE REGARDING THE GENERAL DATA PROTECTION REGULATION (GDPR)

 On May 25, 2018, a new European Union privacy law, the General Data Protection Regulation (GDPR), came into effect.
-The law is designed to harmonise data privacy laws across Europe and to protect and empower all EU citizens by ensuring control over of their personal data.
+The law is designed to harmonize data privacy laws across Europe and to protect and empower all EU citizens by ensuring control over their personal data.

 USE OF PERSONAL INFORMATION